 Riverside Market Garden

-The Riverside Market Garden (RMG) began in 2009 with two acres, continued in 2010 with 6 acres, in 2011 with 12 acres, and in 2012 with 14 acres of produce (8 acres potatoes, 5 acres of mixed vegetables, and 1 acre of various fruits).
-During the second year, staff of RMG began selling vegetables at the local Farmers Market, at the Meadow Lake Co-op grocery store, other First Nations and norther stores as well as farm-gate sales and road-side stands.
-In 2013, 20 acres of potatoes were planted and 7 acres of various fruits and vegetables.
+The Riverside Market Garden (RMG) began in 2009 with two acres, continued in 2010 with 6 acres, in 2011 with 12 acres, and in 2012 with 14 acres of produce (eight acres potatoes, five acres of mixed vegetables, and one acre of various fruits).
+During the second year, staff of RMG began selling vegetables at the local Farmers Market, at the Meadow Lake Co-op grocery store, other First Nations and Northern Stores as well as farm-gate sales and road-side stands.
+In 2013, 20 acres of potatoes were planted and seven acres of various fruits and vegetables.

 In 2013, a state-of-the-art potato storage, retail and commercial kitchen area building was constructed with funding from AAI (the Aboriginal Agriculture Initiative) as part of Aboriginal Affairs Canada.
 It will allow for temperature-controlled storage up to 300 tons of potatoes and create a retail market for locals and tourists.
 The kitchen has the ability to prepare traditional canning and preserving of vegetable, baking and prepared meals for sale in the retail area.

 During the 2014 season a full time field coordinator was hired to assist and mentor Market Garden Personnel towards self-sufficiency in succeeding years.

 To develop sustainable, self-reliant livelihoods while promoting the need for healthy lifestyles, nutritious food consumption and food sovereignty and security at the Band level.